CartoDB/cartodb/gears/carto_gears_api/README.md

 ## Documentation

 ### `CartoGearsAPI::` (Ruby API)
-Generate the documentation with `yard`.
+Generate the documentation with the following command:

+`yardoc --files app/views/shared/form/_input_text.html.erb`

+Documented ERBs are listed in the "Files" top left section at the docs.

+Note: YARD support for ERB files is quite limited, and ERBs documentation is still ongoing.

 ### Extension points